Hey there 👋 We heard you need some help setting up Placid + WordPress?

 Here's a complete walkthrough to help you get your automation up and running.
 If you have any troubles you need extra help with, just ask.
 We’re always happy to help!

-Step 1 - Install the WordPress plugin
+Install the Placid WordPress plugin

 Download the plugin in the Plugin & License tab of your project.
 Go to Plugins > Add new in your WordPress admin, and upload the .zip file you just downloaded.
 Install it.

 After finishing the install process, the settings for Placid Images will appear in the sidebar of your admin.

 Copy the license key from the Plugin & License tab in your Placid project to the Setup tab of the plugin.

 You can design templates for your share images with our drag and drop editor.

 A template is a bit like cloze text: You define the basic layout, and decide which elements should be filled dynamically with content from your articles or pages later.

 Design templates for the type of images you want to create in the Templates tab, and customize them to fit your publication’s brand.
 We'd recommend to give meaningful layer names, and uncheck the option Element is dynamic in the layer settings if that layer shouldn't contain dynamic content.

 Fill your layers with meaningful defaults, because these will be the fallbacks we use if there is no other content available (f.ex. if an article has no featured image).